 A quince tree (Cydonia oblongata) covered with white and pink flowers in springtime is a lovely sight.
 When these flowers fall off before producing fruit (known as blossom drop), it’s certainly disappointing.
 Quince blossom drop may be due to several factors.

 Some amount of flower drop in quince is normal.
 The flowers near the tips of branches are the most likely to set fruit.
 Flowers located along the branches frequently fall off, but you may still get a good harvest.
 Also, trees under five or six years old are unlikely to produce a full crop, so a greater proportion of their flowers may drop off.

 Lack of pollination is another common reason.
 This may be because of a scarcity of pollinating insects such as honeybees.
 Also, even though most quince varieties are self-pollinating, having a second tree of a different variety may help increase fruit set and prevent blossoms from falling off.
 If you have a variety that’s not self-fertile, you will need a second tree for pollination.

-Inclement weather can also damage flowers or interfere with pollination.
-Anything that weakens a quince tree, such as diseases, drought, lack of sun, or poor soil, may also increase the level of flower drop in quince.
+Inclement weather can damage flowers or interfere with pollination as well.
+Anything that weakens a quince tree, such as diseases, drought, lack of sun, or poor soil, may increase the level of flower drop in quince.